Photographer Creates Giant Wave Sculptures from Deadwood in Hamburg Forest

 #8

-He continued, “‘That can’t be,’ says the left side of my brain.
+He went on, “‘That can’t be,’ says the left side of my brain.
 ‘But I see and feel it,’ replies the right.
 I can walk through them, pause them, touch them—but then everything halts, stuck in place.
 I have to let go.
 And then, standing upright, the second wave crashes over me.
 It is unique—it was unique.
 I lift my head, embrace it, and recognize the vibration, the familiar sensation.
 With that, the fear begins to fade.
 If another wave comes, I’ll be ready.”